UKPLab/sentence-transformers/examples/training/sts/README.md

 # Semantic Textual Similarity

 Semantic Textual Similarity (STS) assigns a score on the similarity of two texts.
 In this example, we use the [STSbenchmark](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark) as training data to fine-tune our network.
+See the following example scripts how to tune SentenceTransformer on STS data:

 - **[training_stsbenchmark.py](training_stsbenchmark.py)** - This example shows how to create a SentenceTransformer model from scratch by using a pre-trained transformer model together with a pooling layer.
  - **[training_stsbenchmark_continue_training.py](training_stsbenchmark_continue_training.py)** - This example shows how to continue training on STS data for a previously created & trained SentenceTransformer model.
 In that example, we load a model trained on [NLI data](../nli/README.md).